NilsIrl/www.nilsand.re/_drafts/title-direction.md

 ### Problem

-I think we've all been in this situation; whilst navigating the pages of a website, following links by opening new tabs, we ultimately end up with an unnavigable mess:
+I think we've all been in this situation: whilst navigating the pages of a website, following links by opening new tabs, we ultimately end up with an unnavigable mess: